Sijing-Chen/MicroDDM/README.md

 # MicroDDM

-**Official code and data for the paper:** *A Dual-Layer Microfluidic Platform for the Characterization of Synthetic Multi-Input Bistable Circuits*
+**Official code and data for the paper:** *A Dual-Layer Microfluidic Platform for the Characterization of a Synthetic Multi-Input Bistable Circuit*

 This repository contains the Python scripts and processed datasets used for image processing, parameter fitting, and Dynamic Delay Modeling (DDM) simulations.